robhafernik/Dakota/README.md

 Long experience with similar devices have informed the design of this one.
 There are a few requirements:

-- Time and temperature must be readable across the room and distinct from each other
+- Time and temperature must be readable across the room (and from the shower) and distinct from each other
 - Relative humidity and outside conditions should be clear and eaay to read
 - UV index and Air Quality Index should be presented as human-readable strings, not numbers or codes
 - Day of the week and month should be apparent